watsona4/scipy2016/SciPy2016TripReport.md

 ### <a name="conda-forge"/>Community Powered Packaging with conda-forge
 (Philip Elson, Met Office)

 > Conda has solved the package deployment problem.
-Users on any of
+Users on any of the
-> the major operating systems can now use complex libraries by simply
+> major operating systems can now use complex libraries by simply
-> conda installing them&mdash;no need for a compiler, and typically no
+> conda installing them—no need for a compiler, and typically no
 > requirement for users to install packages at the operating system
 > level.
 >